WPMedia/arc-themes-blocks/blocks/results-list-block/README.md

 | ------------------- | ------------------------------ |
 | **onReadMoreClick** | Onclick to see more list items |

-### Event Listening

-This block does not emit any events.

 ## Additional Considerations

 Makes use of Byline to display authors of each story and it is included as a dependency.